How to Stay Motivated While Job Hunting During the Holidays This Year

 The business landscape is changing fast, and it will continue to shift even in the post-pandemic era.
 In the past, you’d settle into whatever job you landed in.
 Now, you don’t have that luxury.
 You’ll always need to be updating your résumé and scanning your network for opportunities.
 The average employee changes jobs about every four years, and that transition pace is likely to accelerate in the coming years.

 You might end up in a role you love, but you can’t assume your job is secure.
 If another employer reaches out with an offer and you’re happy where you are, you don’t have to take it.
 But you should always be looking.

-If you’re searching for a job right now, you’re not alone.
+If you’re searching for a job during the holidays, you’re not alone.
 And if another wave of layoffs is indeed on the way, the job market will become even more competitive.
-Follow these four tips to learn how to stay motivated while job hunting.
+Follow these tips to learn how to stay motivated during your job search.
 You might hear “You’re hired!” much sooner than you think if you continue your job search during the holidays.

 This article was published in December 2020 and has been updated.
 Photo by GaudiLab/Shutterstock

 Isaiah Hankel, founder and CEO of Cheeky Scientist, helps people with Ph.D.s transition into meaningful, high-paying industry careers.
 Isaiah is also a Ph.D. and an internationally recognized Global 500 consultant.